 Although the suspect got away, Officer Dushane was able to give a description of him and his car.
 Good work, officer.

 Less than a month ago, contraband was thrown over the fence at a different Muskegon prison.
-This is yet another situation where constant PSV rounds may have deterred criminal activity, enabled apprehension of a suspect, and protected officers.
+This is yet another situation where constant PSV our website, mco-seiu.org.